-Loose bodies can occur due to an injury or due to genera wear and tear over time.
+Loose bodies can occur due to an injury or due to general wear and tear over time.

 There can be a single or multiple loose bodies depending on the severity of the condition

-A loose body is said to be stable if they do not move about inside the joint or unstable if theythey float through the inside of the joint.
+A loose body is said to be stable if they do not move about inside the joint or unstable if they float through the inside of the joint.

 Clinical Presentation of Loose Bodies in Joint

-Loose bodies in joint can hinder the joint moment as they get caught in movements.
+Loose bodies in the joint can hinder the joint moment as they get caught in movements.

 Xray would reveal the loose body.
 It may throw some light on contributing joint pathology.

-MRI helps to locate and tells about type of loose body in joint.
-It would also tell about the disease process that is responsible for formation of loose body.
-It is a useful tool to see size, number and location of the loose bodies.
+MRI helps to locate and tells about the type of loose body in joint.
+It would also tell about the disease process that is responsible for the formation of a loose body.
+It is a useful tool to see the size, number, and location of the loose bodies.

 Treatment of Loose Bodies in Joint

-Non surgical means have minimum role in the management of loose bodies.
-In case of mobile loose body, wait and watch could be applied to wait for loose body to move out of joint and become asymptomatic.
+Nonsurgical means have a minimum role in the management of loose bodies.
+In case of the mobile loose body, wait and watch could be applied to wait for the loose body to move out of joint and become asymptomatic.

-Intr-articular fractures need to fixed anatomically.
-The causatie disease like tuberculosis would require medical treatment.
+Intra-articular fractures need to fix anatomically.
+The causative disease like tuberculosis would require medical treatment.